akamai-compute-marketplace/marketplace-clusters/apps/utils/README.md

 ## Creating Your Own

 Additional Linode Helpers can be added while respecting [Ansible common practice](https://docs.ansible.com/ansible/2.8/user_guide/playbooks_best_practices.html) and directory structure.
-Linode Helpers should perform common, repeatable system configuration tasks with minimal dependancies.
+Linode Helpers should perform common, repeatable system configuration tasks with minimal dependencies.
 Linode Helper functions can be imported as roles as needed in playbooks.
 Please see [DEVELOPMENT.md](docs/DEVELOPMENT.md) for more detailed standards.